Gianni Schicchi: Historical background

 Gianni Schicchi de' Cavalcanti was a 13th-century Italian knight, a Florentine historical figure mentioned by Dante in the Inferno, Canto XXX.
-In that canto, Dante visits the Circle of Impersonators and sees a man savagely attacking another: he is told that the attacker is Schicchi, condemned to Hell for impersonating Buoso Donati and making his will highly favorable to Schicchi.
+In that canto, Dante visits the Circle of Impersonators and sees a man savagely attacking another: he is told that the attacker is Schicchi, condemned to Hell for impersonating Buoso Donati and making Donati's will highly favorable to Schicchi.

 The plot used in the opera derives from an 1866 edition of The Divine Comedy by philologist Pietro Fanfani, which contained an appendix with a commentary attributed to an anonymous Florentine of the 14th century.
 In this version, Buoso wishes to make a will, but is put off doing so by his son, Simone.
 Once it is too late, Simone fears that Buoso, before his illness, may have made a will unfavourable to him.
 Simone calls on Schicchi for advice, and Schicchi has the idea of impersonating Buoso and making a new will.
 Simone promises Schicchi he will be well rewarded, but Schicchi takes no chances, "leaving" a considerable sum and Buoso's mule to himself (though most goes to Simone), and makes the bequests conditional on Simone's distributing the estate within fifteen days, otherwise everything will go to charity.

 Both Schicchi and Buoso Donati were historical characters.
 Dante's verses, and the opera, are based on an actual incident that took place in 13th century Florence.
 Dante had several reasons for his harsh treatment of Schicchi: Dante's wife, Gemma, was of the Donati family; the poet himself was of pure Florentine descent.
 He despised members of the peasant class such as Schicchi.
 Dante's class prejudice displays itself in several episodes in the Inferno: in one, three noble Florentines, who have died and gone to Hell, ask Dante for news of their home city.
 A disgusted Dante tells them that the city is now dominated by the nouveau riche.

 According to Burton Fisher, Puccini and Forzano borrowed heavily from the commedia dell'arte tradition in Gianni Schicchi.
 Schicchi himself recalls the roguish Harlequin, while his daughter Lauretta, whose romance is nearly foiled by Buoso's relatives, resembles Columbina.
 Simone is drawn from Pantaloon, while the poverty-stricken Betto recalls the buffoonish valet Zanni.
 Doctor Spinelloccio recalls the classic doctor from the commedia dell'arte, Balanzone, even to his Bolognese origin.
 The Moor whose death momentarily scares the relatives, and his captain, are stock characters from commedia dell'arte.